-We explain the different types of paints and markers used when highway services are performed.
+We explain the different types of asphalt products, paints and markers used when highway services are performed.

 Waterborne paint coupled with glass beads is one of the most common and most economical pavement marking applications available.
 The glass beads, which are applied immediately after the paint has been sprayed, provide drivers nighttime reflectivity.
 The paint is usually applied at 10 to 15 mils of wet film thickness.

-Thermoplastic coupled with glass beads is a far more durable pavement marking application and lasts longer than paint.
-It's applied at temperatures higher than 400 degrees Fahrenheit and is thicker than paint (normally between 60 and 90 mils).
-Thermoplastic can be applied onto a pavement surface through either extrusion or spraying.
+Thermoplastic coupled with glass beads is a far more durable yellow pavement markings application and one of the lasts longer asphalt products than paint.
+It’s applied at temperatures higher than 400 degrees Fahrenheit and is thicker than paint (normally between 60 and 90 mils).
+Thermoplastic pavement markings can be applied onto a pavement surface through either extrusion or spraying.
 While this option is more expensive than paint, it is a bit cheaper to apply than epoxy.

 Recessed/Raised Marker Placement